qhtml/codex-fidei/README.md

 - Qur’an (English translation)

 **Purpose**
-The goal of this project is to preserve the ethical, spiritual, and communal core of these traditions while removing sectarian and tribal emphasis.
-The result is a respectful, shared foundation for reflection across faiths rather than a claim for any one tradition’s exclusivity.
+The goal of this project is to preserve the ethical, spiritual, and communal core of these traditions while showing that they are all books of the same story.

 **Editing Process**
 This collection was compiled and processed with the aid of automated tools.
 The original texts were included word-for-word.